cynotebo/KM-Workshop/Module 1.md

    "autocompleteMode": "twoTerms"
 }
 ```
 Notice how this request uses a suggesterName called "sg".
-You will recall that when you configured the index, you selected some columns to be used to power these autocompelte requests.
+You will recall that when you configured the index, you selected some columns to be used to power these autocomplete requests.